Evelios/Atum/README.md

 ```

 ## Basic Usage

+If you are using the library all you need is to have the Atum.js or Atum.min.js file to use in your project.
+This can be done in one of the several ways mentioned above.

 All the code is written to the new [ES6 Standards](http://es6-features.org).
 They are cool.
 Check them out.
 However there is not support for these yet so everything is transpiled down to ES5 standards.
 With this there is still support for AMD *require* tags.
 There is also support for globals by including in a script tag.